-Monkton Farm, Monkton Sustainability Objective Score Commentary 1.
+Monkton Farm, Monkton Lane, F arnham Sustainability Objective Score Commentary 1.
 Homes + Development would create more homes.
-2. Landscape /open space This is an area of low quality and sensitivity landscape.
+2. Landscape /open space - This is an area of medium landscape quality and sensitivity.
 There is no loss of public open space.
-However, development would erode the gap between Weybourne and Badshot Lea.
+However, development would erode the gap between Weybourne and Bagshot Lea.
 3. Employment/ centres 0 No predicted impact.
 4. Transport/Air Quality - New housing is likely to increase traffic on local roads.
-There is a bus stop in 240 metres but is beyond walking distance to a range of facilities.
-The site is not within the AQMA.
+There is a bus stop in 240 metres but is beyond walking distance to a range of facilities The site is not within the AQMA.
 Loss of green open space may have a negative impact on air quality.
-5. Amenities - The site has moderate access to local shops and services and public transport.
+5. Amenities ?
+The site has moderately good access to local shops and services and public transport.
 6. Biodiversity 0 The grassland is not designated for biodiversity value, does not adjoin an SSSI, SNCI or ancient woodland and is not within a BOA.
 The site is within 5 km of Thames Basin Heaths SPA, so contribution towards a SANG would be required to prevent any harm to the SPA through increased disturbance.
-The capacity of SANG is limited and would not be able to accommodate all housing allocations.
 7. Character - The site does not relate well to existing development.
-Development in this gap would harm the individual character and setting of Weybourne and Badshot Lea.
+Development in this gap would harm the individual character and setting of Weybourne and Bagshot Lea.
 8. Water Resources - Any residential development involving previously vegetated land is likely to increase water use and reduce natural drainage.
 9. Flooding 0 The site is in Flood Zone 1 - which is at low risk of flooding.
 10. Energy efficiency - Residential development will increase traffic, contributing to carbon consumption.
 New homes are required to meet energy efficiency standards and could incorporate renewable energy technology.
 11. Climate change - New homes will contribute to carbon consumption in the buildings and transport.
 Development of green areas will reduce natural drainage and flood risk may become more severe as the climate changes.
 Tree planting could help to retain air quality, reduce the risk and severity of flooding and have a local cooling effect.
 12. Heritage 0 The site is not within a Conservation Area or part of the setting of a Conservation Area, Listed Building or Building of Local Merit.

-Summary : A policy allocating this site for housing development is expected to have a minor positive impact on housing but a significant negative impact on landscape and a minor negative impact on transport, amenity, character, water resources, energy efficiency and climate change.
+Summary: A policy allocating this site for housing development is expected to have a minor positive impact on housing and a minor negative impact on landscape, transport, character, water resources, energy efficiency and climate change.